Superchig/chawk/README.md

 debugging and testing.
 From a "normal user"'s point of view, only the actual `chawk` binary is useful.

+After building the project, these binaries can be found in the `target/debug/` directory by default.

 # Differences From Chawk

 ## Regular Expressions